 2:00 to 4:00 pm, Colusa County Library

 The public was invited to join us for video clips from the documentary “Out of Print,” and a discussion about the need to read, led by special guests from our community: Colusa librarian Stacey Zwald Costello, CUSD Superintendent Dwayne Newman, and CUSD Director of Technology Jeremy Miller.
 Each panelist discussed "the need to read" in this age of technology, and how reading has (or has not) changed since Francie Nolan's time.

 "The Pub Scouts"

 4:00 to 6:00 pm, The Tap Room at ColUSA Made, 121 8th Street

-Enjoy traditional Irish music while you continue the conversation at Colusa's new tap room and wine bar!
-The Pub Scouts have long been a local favorite and a staple at Duffy's Tavern in downtown Chico every Friday night and they will be traveling to Colusa for Virginia Read 2017.
+Participants enjoyed traditional Irish music while they continued the conversation at Colusa's new tap room and wine bar!
+The Pub Scouts have long been a local favorite and a staple at Duffy's Tavern in downtown Chico every Friday night, and they traveled to Colusa for Virginia Read 2017.

-Colusa's newest mobile restaurant Blue Collar Food Company will be at this event!
+Colusa's newest mobile restaurant Blue Collar Food Company was also at this event!

 Thanks to generous donations from our community, Virginia Read events are free of charge.